omonimus1/blog-jade-rubick/content/posts/2021-10-04--advice-for-using-goal-frameworks/index.md

 If things change, should you update the goal, or leave it?
 I believe it’s a common mistake to focus on accountability more than having the goals make sense.
 If you don’t change the goals, then every meeting you’re reviewing something stale.
 My advice?
 Update your goals as you have new information.

-The alternative to this results in a situation where people are reporting on the same dead every week.
+The alternative to this results in a situation where people are reporting on the same dead goal every week.
 It becomes ridiculous -- but I see this all the time.

 ### Consider trying “2-up” for organizational awareness